 The Brooklyn Public Library’s (BPL) Entrepreneur Assistance Program provides participants with 15 weeks of intensive classroom training, as well as one-on-one instruction, in how to write a business plan.

-Libraries everywhere empower people by providing them with access to information and helping them to fulfil needs related to health, government services and community engagement.
+Libraries everywhere empower people by providing them with access to information and helping them to fulfill needs related to health, government services, and community engagement.
 In short, libraries help people RECEIVE what they need.